-10.2 Regulatory Mode Functions
+10.2 TARE and ZERO Key Functions

 The function of the front panel TARE and ZERO keys depends on the value specified for the REGULAT parameter on the FEATURE menu.
-Table 10-4 describes the function of these keys for the NTEP, CANADA, OIML, and NONE regulatory modes.
-TARE and ZERO key functions are configurable when the REGULAT mode is set to INDUST (see Table 10-5 on page 104).
+Table 10-4 describes the function of these keys for each of the regulatory modes.

-Front Par nel Key Function
+REGULAT Front Panel Key Function

 Parameter Value Weight on Scale Tare in System TARE ZERO

 NTEP zero or negative no no action ZERO

 yes CLEAR TARE

 positive no TARE

 yes TARE

 CANADA zero or negative no no action ZERO

 yes CLEAR TARE

 positive no TARE

 yes no action

 OIML zero or negative no no action ZERO

 yes CLEAR TARE ZERO and CLEAR TARE

 positive no TARE ZERO

-yes TARE ZERO and CLEAR TARE if weight is within ZRANGE.
-No action if weight is outside of ZRANGE
+yes TARE no action

 NONE zero or negative no TARE ZERO

 yes CLEAR TARE

-positive no TARE]
+positive no TARE

 yes CLEAR TARE